lyra/embedded-form-glue/README.md

       .then(({KR}) => KR.addForm('#myPaymentForm'))   /* create a payment form */
       .then(({KR, result}) => KR.showForm(result.formId)); /* show the payment form */
 ```

+**warning:** You should always use promises chaining with KR method calls

 ## your first transaction